sphinx-doc/sphinx/doc/extensions.rst

 are so-called "hook points" at strategic places throughout the build process, where an extension can register a hook and run specialized code.

+The configuration file itself can be an extension, see the :confval:`extensions` configuration value docs.

 .. toctree::

    ext/appapi